glennon/redlandspath/README.md

 with Alan Glennon and Matt Niblett<br>
 29 October 2014
 <p>
 Most of the files here are a web implementation of Dijkstra's Algorithm at NOVA Portugal.
-It uses Mapbox for the visualization parts, so you'd need to add your token in the appropriate spot in index.php.
-Otherwise, if you were to throw this code onto a php/web server, you could get a visual result with: example.com/index.php?start=A&end=B. Similarly, you could get the length of the path with example.com/stats.php?start=A&end=B. Good times.
+It uses Mapbox for the visualization parts, so you'd need to add your token at the appropriate spot in index.php.
+If you were to throw this code onto a php-enabled web server, you could get a visual result with: example.com/index.php?start=A&end=B. Similarly, you could get the length of the path with example.com/stats.php?start=A&end=B.

 The code was patched together and is presented here in a raw (redundant/embarrassing) form.
 You are welcome to edit and improve.

 <p>
 <b>Show Notes</b>